-The following table provides a summary of the operational performance of Gannawarra aquatic centres across the last three years (represented as an average).
+The following table provides a summary of the operational performance of Gannawarra aquatic centres during the period 2014/2015 to 2018/2019.
+Please note COVID 19 had a significant impact on the operational performance across all facilities during the period 2019 - 2021.
+As a result the last full three years of operation has been assessed (represented as an average).